TerryJCZhang/BeyondMemorization/README.md

 If you'd like, I can (A) add runnable example inputs under `examples/` for each experiment so reviewers can run a fast, local smoke test without API calls, or (B) generate short per-script `--help` usage snippets collected into a `helpers/README.md`.
 Which would you prefer?

+---

+## Archive: MainResults-EvalLogMonthlyQA

+This folder contains archived evaluation logs and tarballs with model outputs that were used in the paper's comparisons.
+Contents:

+- `eval_deepseek.tar.gz` — archived evaluation outputs and logs for DeepSeek-style models
+- `eval_gemini_and_openai.tar.gz` — archived evaluation outputs combining Gemini and OpenAI runs
+- `eval_llama.tar.gz` — archived evaluation outputs and logs for LLaMA-family runs

+Use these archives to inspect raw model outputs and detailed logs referenced in the manuscript.